-Responding to a unique design brief to create a new School of Architecture for Tel Aviv University, to be combined with the David Azrieli Archive and a commercial space on the ground floor, our design proposes a new campus identity, with a higher social / cultural / environmental awareness with this hybrid structure.
+Responding to a unique design brief to design a new School of Architecture for Tel Aviv University, to be combined with the David Azrieli Archive and a commercial space on the ground floor, our design concept proposes a hybrid structure with new campus identity, and with a higher social / cultural / environmental awareness.

-The glass building volumes are surrounded by exterior walkways and a self-cleaning, nitrous oxide-absorbent concrete screen, parametrically modeled to respond directly to the sun’s path over the site.
-Polluted air is cleaned before it is cycled through the building as passive ventilation, and direct sunlight is diffused into ambient light before comes into the studios’ flexible space layouts and the Archive spaces.
+The stacked building volumes are wrapped by exterior walkways and a self-cleaning, nitrous oxide-absorbent concrete screen, parametrically modeled to respond directly to the sun’s path over the site.
+Polluted air is cleaned before it is cycled through the building as passive ventilation, and direct sunlight is diffused into ambient light before comes into the studios’ flexible layouts and the Archive spaces.
 A major feature is the 5-story “Solar Chimney” passively drawing hot air up and out of the building from each level, increasing thermal comfort while drastically reducing cooling costs.

 On the ground floor one finds commercial spaces in the solid stone plinth, with retail & galleries.
-The Azrieli Archive sits above, on the third level facing the plaza and functioning as an independent museum with flex space that could easily be shared with the school.
-The school’s Library is accessed from the studios through a generous open staircase, and is visually connected to the Azrieli Archive through a double height glass alley.
+The Azrieli Archive sits on the third level facing the plaza and functioning as an independent archive / gallery, with a shared space for the TAU.
+The school’s Library is accessed from the studios through a generous open staircase, and is visually connected to the Azrieli Archive through a double-height glass void.

-The school’s studios and presentation spaces occupy the building’s top three floors in a terracing collaborative-working layout, as a large stair spirals around the Solar Chimney to connect the three levels in a grand gesture providing informal interaction between the student body and faculty.
+The school’s studios and communal spaces occupy the building’s top three floors in a terracing collaborative shared layout, connected by the large spiral stair that wraps the Solar Chimney.
+It provides an informal interaction between the student body and faculty.